pytorch/pytorch/docs/cpp/source/notes/tensor_creation.rst

 sometimes the size of the tensor.
 They never change things like the data type (e.g. ``float32`` or ``int64``) of the tensor being created, or whether it lives in CPU or GPU memory.
-The specification of these properties is left to the very last argument to every factory function: a ``TensorOptions`` object.
+The specification of these properties is left to the very last argument to every factory function: a ``TensorOptions`` object, discussed below.

 ``TensorOptions`` is a class that encapsulates the construction axes of a Tensor.
 With *construction axis* we mean a particular property of a Tensor that